cylc/cylc-admin/docs/proposal-spawn-on-d.md

   - still requires asking the DB at every initial job submit (it won't be in the cache then, and we can't know it is the initial submit) ... which is most of the time

+### Restart

+In SoS we store gross task state in the DB and rely on dependency negotiation to (re-)satisfy prerequisites of waiting tasks at start-up.
+In SoD prerequisites are satisfied by upstream tasks at the moment of output completion (and upstream tasks might be gone by shutdown) so we'll need to store task prerequisites in the DB.

 ## Future Enhancements